trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-From this chart, we can see that Wednesday was the busiest day of the week with 217 service calls, and the slowest day was Saturday with 172 calls for service.
+From this chart, we can see that  was the busiest day of the week with  service calls, and the slowest day was  with  service calls.

 Over the last three weeks of this report structure, we've seen different days of the week for the busiest and slowest days.
 A larger sample size will be needed to determine if there are any underlying patterns.

 ::: {.cell}